LouisLin511986/Django-Epaper-eCommerce/README.md

 # Go to the [Live Demo]
-It takes time to turn on[Django-Epaper-eCommerce](https://my-project-lc02.onrender.com).
+[Django-Epaper-eCommerce](https://my-project-lc02.onrender.com).
+It takes time to turn on